Chapter 2:

 Third Chances In the Bygone

-Zephyr stepped through the threshold.
-Inside was a reception area with an array of shelves, filing cabinets, and a large desk with a computer buried in paperwork.
+Zephyr stepped through the threshold, where a reception area awaited him.
+An array of shelves, filing cabinets, and a large desk with a computer buried in paperwork.

-The sight he was here to see was seated at it.
+The person he was here to see was seated amidst it.

-Minerva was a tall, Amazonian-esque woman with long dark brown hair tied in a loose bun.
+She was a tall, Amazonian-esque woman with long dark brown hair in a loose bun.
 She was engrossed in a document, her eyes scanning its text before looking up at him.

 Her expression immediately shifted to surprise.

 "Zeph?
 What are you… doing here so late?"
-Minerva asked in her usual stilted language.
+Her stilted language flowed like heavy water.
 "I saw your truck, but I thought I was… mistaken when you didn't come by.
 Did you… lose track of time again?"

 "Nah, just got sidetracked."